Peterlee

-Peterlee is a town in County Durham, England.
-It lies between Sunderland to the north, Hartlepool to the south, the Durham Coast to the east and Durham to the west.
-It gained town status in 1948 under the New Towns Act 1946.
-The act also created the nearby settlement of Newton Aycliffe and later Washington, Tyne and Wear.
+Peterlee is a town in County Durham, England, south of Sunderland, north of Hartlepool, west of the Durham Coast and east of Durham.
+It gained town status in 1948 under the New Towns Act 1946, which also created the nearby settlements of Newton Aycliffe and Washington, Tyne and Wear.

 History

-The case for founding Peterlee as a new town was put forward in Farewell Squalor by Easington Rural District Council Surveyor C. W. Clarke, who also proposed that the town be named after the celebrated Durham miners' leader Peter Lee.
-It is one of the few places in the British Isles to be directly named after a recent individual, and unique among the post-Second World War new towns in having its existence requested by local people through their MP.
-A deputation, mostly if not wholly consisting of working miners, met the Minister of Town and Country Planning to put the case for a new town in the district.
-The Minister, Lewis Silkin, responded by offering a half-size new town of 30,000 residents.
+The case for founding Peterlee was put forward in Farewell Squalor by Easington Rural District Council Surveyor C. W. Clarke, who also proposed that the town be named after celebrated Durham miners' leader Peter Lee.
+It is one of the few places in the British Isles named after a recent individual, and unique among post-Second World War new towns in having its existence requested by local people through their MP.
+A deputation, consisting mostly of working miners, met the Minister of Town and Country Planning to put the case for a new town in the district.
+The minister, Lewis Silkin, responded by offering a half-size new town of 30,000 residents.
 The subsequent new residents came largely from surrounding villages in the District of Easington.

 Peterlee Development Corporation was founded in 1948, first under Dr Monica Felton, then under A.V.
-Williams.The original master plan for tower blocks of flats by Berthold Lubetkin was rejected as unsuitable for the geology of the area, which had been weakened by mining works, and he resigned in 1950.
-George Grenfell Baines replaced Lubetkin and began to build quickly, but the result was poor-quality construction.
-Williams invited an artist Victor Pasmore to head the design team for the landscaping.
+Williams.
+The original master plan for tower blocks of flats by Berthold Lubetkin was rejected as unsuitable for the area's geology, which had been weakened by mining works, and Lubetkin resigned in 1950.
+George Grenfell Baines' plan was accepted, and construction quickly began, but it was of poor quality.
+Williams invited artist Victor Pasmore to head the landscaping design team.